Financial Statement Examples

 There are three major financial statements:

-The balance sheet shows the assets, liabilities, and shareholders equity of the Company in a particular format.
-Consider the example of the financial statement of Apple (consolidated balance sheet)
+The balance sheet shows the assets, liabilities, and shareholder’s equity of the Company in a particular format.
+Consider the example of Apple (consolidated balance sheet)

-- Vendor Non-Trade Receivable: Vendor non-trade receivables include the non-trade items of the Company with its vendors and it is expected to receive them in less than 1 year.
+- Vendor Non-Trade Receivable: Vendor non-trade receivables include the non-trade items of the Company with its vendors, and it expects to receive them in less than one year.

-- Property, plant, and equipment as the name suggests are the investments of the Company in the property for building offices, factories, manufacturing hub or warehousing and equipment used to manufacture the products of the Company.
+- Property, plant, and equipment, as the name suggests, are the investments of the Company in the property for building offices, factories, manufacturing hubs or warehousing, and equipment used to manufacture the products of the Company.

 - Term debt is a loan to be repaid to banks and financial institutions.

-- Other current liabilities include liabilities of the Company which can’t be bucketed into any of the above liabilities.
+- Other current liabilities include liabilities of the Company, which don’t feature into any of the above liabilities.

 - Term debt is long term loan taken by the Company from banks and financial institutions.